 St. Joseph’s has the reputation of being a well ordered community where effective teaching and learning can take place within an environment that is safe, secure and purposeful.
-Our Mission Statement is clear that “every member of our community is responsible for creating an environment that is caring, fair and respectful of each individual.”
+Our Mission Statement is clear that “everybody is valued and respected’ which allows us to build a learning community in which we ‘strive for academic excellence’.

-The school community expects the highest standards of behaviour from its members, and we have supported the following code of conduct for many years, based on the principle that all students and adults at St. Joseph’s will be valued equally and treated with respect.
+The school community expects the highest standards of behaviour from its members, and we encourage all to follow the St. Joseph’s Way

 The above has been devised for the good of everyone in our community.
 Students who respect our code of conduct are rewarded in a number of ways and we believe that our guidance in doing so prepares our students for life as a Christian adult in society.
 We firmly believe that a positive system of praise, encouragement and reward is the most important way of fulfilling our Mission Statement.

-Pupils who break our code of conduct, and therefore fail to respect other students, staff, their property or the school site will be subject to sanctions.
+Students who choose not to follow the St Joseph’s Way, and therefore fail to respect other students, staff, their property or the school site will be subject to sanctions.
 The one which concerns many parents new to the school is detention.
-This can be given at lunchtime, but is normally after school.
+This can be given at lunchtime but is normally after school.
 Detention can be used as a sanction for a variety of misdemeanours, and can vary in length, but this is normally no longer than one hour.
-Where possible, parents will be given twenty-four hours notice of a detention.
+Where possible, parents will be given 24 hours notice of a detention.

-We are prepared to be reasonable with detention arrangements, and parents can contact the school to talk about rearranging the date of a detention if there is any problem for their child getting home.
+Parents are informed about detentions via text or phone call and we are prepared to be reasonable with detention arrangements, parents can contact the school to talk about rearranging the date of a detention if there is any problem for their child getting home.